Find Affordable College Courses

 On average, journalism graduates from Iowa take out $22,607 in student loans while working on their Bachelor's Degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $395.

-Colorado State University - Fort Collins came in at #18 in this year’s edition of the Most Popular Journalism Bachelor’s Degree Schools ranking.
-Colorado State is a fairly large public school located in the medium-sized city of Fort Collins.
+Colorado State University - Fort Collins ranked #18 on this year’s Most Popular Journalism Bachelor’s Degree Schools list.
+Colorado State is a very large public school located in the city of Fort Collins.

 Women make up 60% of the journalism majors at the school.